Supreeth095/DataViz3/README.md

-Design choices:

-I have used hour(time) as a position on the Y axis and number of crimes on the X axis.
-I have used a bar chart so that it is easy to get the trends of crimes in the day and over the years.

 3. Are crimes increasing or decreasing since 2008?

 ![chart1](/Sheet4.png)

+Design choices:

+I have used year(time) as a position on the X axis and number of crime records on the Y axis.
+I have used a line chart so that it is easy to get the trends of total yearly crimes.

 Attributes and their marks and channels are: